AmmarYasserAllaithy/AmmarYasserAllaithy/README.md

-A talented, motivated, and experienced Software Engineer adept in all phases of advanced software development.
-My potentials extends beyond development into security and AI.
-I've 2+ years of freelancing and seek a challenging opportunity in a reputable company wherein I can enrich my skills and add valuable addition to its team.
+A talented, innovative, and experienced Software Engineer with a proven track record of designing and implementing scalable and robust applications and 3+ years of freelancing.
+Adept at coding, troubleshooting, and collaborating with cross-functional teams to deliver user-centric solutions.
+Committed to sustainable learning and staying ahead of industry trends to drive technological advancements and efficiency in software development.
+My potentials extends beyond development into AI and Security.
+Seeking a challenging opportunity in a reputable company wherein I can enrich my skills and add valuable addition to its team.

 [![Static Badge](https://img.shields.io/badge/Resume-Android-25C2A0)](https://ammaryasserallaithy.github.io/CV)
 [![Static Badge](https://img.shields.io/badge/Personal_website-fe7)](https://ammaryasserallaithy.github.io)